Treatment of Pain

 Generally, opioids should not be withheld when treating cancer pain; in such cases, adverse effects can be prevented or managed, and addiction is less of a concern.

 There is insufficient evidence to support opioid therapy for long-term management of chronic pain due to non-terminal disorders.
+Studies have shown that the efficacy of chronic opioid therapy is not different and may be inferior from that of other pharmacologic and nonpharmacologic treatments (1).
+However, many patients discontinue chronic opioid treatment studies due to inadequate efficacy or adverse effects.
 Also, long-term opioid therapy may result in serious adverse effects (eg, opioid use disorder [addiction], overdose, respiratory depression, death).
-Thus, in patients with chronic pain due to non-terminal disorders, lower-risk nonopioid therapies should be tried before opioids; these therapies include
+Thus, in patients with chronic pain due to non-terminal disorders, lower-risk nonopioid therapies should be maximized before opioids; these therapies include

 • Nonopioid drugs